abdelmonem55/learn-rust/voting.md

 static ALLOC: near_sdk::wee_alloc::WeeAlloc = near_sdk::wee_alloc::WeeAlloc::INIT;
 ```

-in a given program, the standard library has one 'global' [memory](https://doc.rust-lang.org/std/alloc/index.html) allocator that is used for example by Box<T> and Vec<T>, and here this attribute allows configuring the choice of global allocator
+in a given program, the standard library has one 'global' [memory](https://doc.rust-lang.org/std/alloc/index.html) allocator that is used for example by Box<T> and Vec<T>, and here this attribute allows configuring the choice of global allocator.

 ----